Installomator/Installomator/MDM/README.md

 Once Installomator has been installed, __dockutil__ can be installed by Installomator, using this script:

-- `App-install/App service Auto-install.sh` — This script uses pre-installed installomator to install dockutil.
+- `App-install/App service Auto-install.sh` — This script uses pre-installed installomator to install __dockutil__.

 # Enrollment scripts

 For enrollment purposes, some 1st-scripts has been created.
 One runs silently, another is using __DEPNotify__ to show progress and feedback:

 - `Installomator 1st Auto-install DEPNotify.sh` — will install __DEPNotify__ first, start that up, and change progress on the installation bar at each installed label.
-Very good for Addigy.
+Very good for Addigy an Microsoft.

 - `Installomator 1st Auto-install.sh` — runnning silently installing Installomator labels in the given order.
 Can be used in combination with the Progress-script.